roederja/asus-rog-strix-b460I-hackintosh/README.md

 * [XHCI-unsupported.kext](https://github.com/RehabMan/OS-X-USB-Inject-All) - There is a patched version of this in this repo.
 Needed for USB3 to work.

 ### USB
 This board has two USB controllers.
 The Intel one that drives the 6 USB3 ports on the rear panel as well as Bluetooth and the Aura header.
 I'm not using the internal USB ports - so the supplied USB Map will not map these.
 Currently 14 ports are mapped - so there is room for one more internal port.
-The second controller is for the rear USB-C port - I currently don't have a USB-C device so can't test this.
-Looking at Hackintool it seems like a mapping might not be needed for this controller.
+The second controller is for the rear USB-C port and it doesn't need a USB map.

 In addition to the USB-Map.kext you also need the modified XHCI-unsuported.kext to enable USB3 ports.
 The modification is to add an entry for device id 0xa3af8086.
 See [here](https://github.com/RehabMan/OS-X-USB-Inject-All/issues/29)